-Registration, listing fees and shareholder information expenses for the three-month period ended August 31, 2017, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
-The increase of \$20,961 from the previous period was primarily due to a decrease in shareholder information and listing fees.
+Registration, listing fees and shareholder information expenses for the three-month period ended February 28, 2018, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
+The increase of \$27,871 from the previous period is attributable to the restatement to prepaid expenses of certain expenses for the period ended February 28, 2017.